logo

 ATA president Jason Schilling addressing the media September 10. // Supplied

-The ATA is asking for for higher wages to keep up with inflation, and what Schilling called “a fair deal that shows a real commitment to teachers and public education.”
+The ATA is asking for higher wages to keep up with inflation, and what Schilling called “a fair deal that shows a real commitment to teachers and public education.”
 The ATA has received just a 5.75 percent pay increase in the last decade, Schilling said.

 Meanwhile Alberta’s consumer price index, a measure of inflation, rose roughly 17 per cent in that time, Statistics Canada data shows.